ozikazina/Hydra/addon/README.md

 If you have the Fedora operating system, this addon might not work because of this dependency.

-Manual dependency installation or update
+Manual dependency installation
 ----------------------------

 Go to your Blender installation directory and to the version you want to use.
 Then navigate to the `python\bin` directory.
-As an example for Windows:
+Path example:

-`C:\Program Files\Blender Foundation\Blender {Version}\{Version}\python\bin`
+`C:\Program Files\Blender Foundation\Blender 3.5\3.5\python\bin`

 Once there, open this folder in the command line and install ModernGL through the Python executable: